-Pros and Cons of using a HELOC to consolidate Debt
+Pros and Cons of Using a HELOC to Consolidate Debt

 HELOCs are a flexible line of credit.
 They are always open, which means you have access to the equity in your home at any given time.
-Their flexibility makes them a great option for debt consolidation, home improvements, or an emergency source of funds.
+Their flexibility makes them a great option for debt consolidation, home improvements or an emergency source of funds.
 The interest rates are also usually affordable, often coming around 5% or so.

 While there are many benefits and uses for HELOCs, there are also associated cons to using a HELOC.
 The biggest downfall is that you are tapping home equity; if you default on the loan, the bank can take your home.
 Because you are laying your house on the line, you need to make sure you have the cash flow to cover the loan.

-The most important things to look for when doing your own debt consolidation plan is the interest rate, whether or not the debt is secured, and flexibility.
-Your credit cards are currently unsecured loans, meaning the banks can’t repossess anything if you default on your loan.
+The most important things to look for when doing your own debt consolidation plan is the interest rate, whether or not the debt is secured and flexibility.
+Your credit cards are unsecured loans, meaning the banks can’t repossess anything if you default on your loan.
 A mortgage or HELOC would be a secured loan, as would a car loan, meaning the lender could repossess the item if you default.

-Personal line of credit or P2P loan.
+Personal line of credit or peer to peer loan.
 You may be able to get a personal line of credit through your bank, or you may be able to get a peer to peer loan through a company such as Lending Club or Prosper, which both allow regular folks to loan people money for things like paying down credit cards at a lower interest rate.
 The interest rates are generally a little higher than HELOCs, but are lower than most credit cards.